xue2sheng/kdbExtension/helloWorld/README.md

 	./helloWorld.q 2>/dev/null

-Or if your system hasn't define *q* to be used in *shebang* scripts, just run it in the classic way inside *q*:
+Or if your system hasn't defined *q* to be used in *shebang* scripts, just run it in the classic way inside *q*:

 	\l helloWorld.q